willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ## Intersection of Olentangy Blvd and Henderson Road

 The light cycle at this intersection <span class='muted smaller'>('G' on map)</span> is very long.
-This adds significant delay to trips on the neighborhood greenway route.
-It also causes a large number of cars to queue up on Olentangy Blvd during rush hour. <b>Evaluate shortening the light cycle</b> to reduce delay for neighborhood greenway traffic.
+This adds significant delay to trips on the Neighborhood Greenways route.
+It also causes a large number of cars to queue up on Olentangy Blvd during rush hour. <b>Evaluate shortening the light cycle</b> to reduce delay for Neighborhood Greenways traffic.

 <b>Evaluate the intersection for bike boxes</b>.
 Generally people drive cautiously at this
 intersection and there are very few conflicts between cars and bike and pedestrians.
-However as the neighborhood greenway traffic increases, bike boxes would allow people biking to clear the intersection quickly at the start of the light cycling instead of mixing with a large line of cars.
+However as the Neighborhood Greenways traffic increases, bike boxes would allow people biking to clear the intersection quickly at the start of the light cycling instead of mixing with a large line of cars.